Martini Ranch: Everything You Hear is for Sale

 Rosenthal recorded an album of a genre blend rooted in jazz-rock with friend Michael Sherwood.
 The band name was changed from Martini Ranch to Swifty's Bazaar and the album is titled Everything You Hear is for Sale; the album is available digitally.

 Androgyne & Transformation

-Rosenthal, as ANDY, released the album “ANDROGYNE” (Remastered) in 2020.
+Rosenthal, as ANDY, released the album “ANDROGYNE” and "TRANSFORMATION" (Remastered) in 2020.

+New single by ANDY titled "GUEST SHUTTLE" is set to be released on January 1 2025.

 Music videos

 "How Can the Labouring Man Find Time for Self-Culture?"

 Directed by Rocky Schenck, Bill Paxton, and Andrew Rosenthal, the video mimics the dystopia of Fritz Lang's Metropolis and German Expressionism.

 Aside from Rosenthal and Paxton, the cast of the video features cameos by actors associated with Paxton.
 Anthony Michael Hall, with whom Bill Paxton starred in the 1985 film Weird Science and Rick Rossovich, who appeared with Paxton in The Lords of Discipline, Streets of Fire and The Terminator, represent intellectual class and working-class men.

 Other appearances include Michael Biehn (The Lords of Discipline and The Terminator) and Judge Reinhold (The Lords of Discipline).